argilla-io/distilabel/docs/sections/learn/steps/index.md

 ### Global steps

 Other special type of step are the global steps.
-These steps don't have any `inputs` or `outputs`, and their `process` method receives all the data at once instead of using batches.
-This kind of behavior is necessary for example to push a dataset to a specific place, or doing some filtering on the whole data before continuing with the pipeline.
+The only difference with respect to the `Step` is that their `process` method receives all the data at once instead of using batches.
+This kind of behaviour is necessary for example to push a dataset to a specific place, or doing some filtering on the whole data before continuing with the pipeline.